Trip Highlights of Mera Peak Climbing

 Day 10: Khare to Mera High Camp

 Today, we walk to the Mera Glacier and follow it to the pass.
-We have to trek the steep route (about 260 meters), and reaching Base Camp takes around 2 to 3 hours.
-The views make us speechless.
-We can enjoy Everest, Makalu, Baruntse, Kusum Kanguru, and many other peaks in panorama.
+We trekked the steep route (about 260 meters), and reaching Base Camp took 2 to 3 hours.
+The views made us speechless.
+In the panorama, we could enjoy Everest, Makalu, Baruntse, Kusum Kanguru, and many other peaks.
 Moreover, we will trek high to High Camp.

-We are walking with the beautiful view of Mera Peak climbing and the glacier.
+We are walking with a beautiful view of Mera Peak climbing and the glacier.
 On clear weather days, we will have a panorama of Kanchenjunga far to the east.
-Our guide will fix the camp at an excellent point with great mountain views.
-And prepare to attempt the peak overnight at Camp.
+Our guide will fix the Camp at an excellent point with great mountain views and prepare to attempt the peak overnight at the Camp.

 11